More information regarding the ongoing coronavirus (COVID-19) pandemic can be found in:

 The Revisions policy for population statistics (including mortality statistics) is also available.

-Because of the coronavirus (COVID-19) pandemic, birth registrations in England and Wales were delayed and therefore analyses of stillbirths, neonatal mortality, and infant mortality were not originally included in this publication.
-On 24 September 2021 we updated the accompanying dataset to include this analysis.
+Because of the coronavirus (COVID-19) pandemic, birth registrations in England and Wales were delayed and therefore analyses of stillbirths, neonatal mortality, and infant mortality are not included for 2021 currently.
+The datasets will be updated when these data become available.

 Coding of deaths